 - Up to $15 from Miscellaneous without further approval.

 - Up to $400 for anticipated expenses with the approval of the members of ExecComm.

 - For any amount with the approval of HouseComm.

 All auxiliary committee chairs must make reports to HouseComm when requested to do so by any HouseComm member.

 Section 2 — Summer Residence for Specific Committee Chairs

-For the following auxiliary committees, the chair (or one of the chairs, if there are multiple) must be living in the dormitory over the summer, or designate a proxy who will be:
+For the following auxiliary committees, the chair (or one of the chairs, if there are multiple) must be living on the MIT campus over the summer, or designate a proxy who will be:

 - Rush Committee